-Failing to follow the guidelines for a valid passport picture is the number one reason why a passport application is delayed or rejected.
-The good news is, these passport photo errors can be avoided with some careful attention to detail.
+Failure to follow the guidelines for a valid passport photo is one of the main reasons passport application processing is delayed.
+The good news is, these errors can be avoided with some careful attention to detail.

-There are nine common mistakes that can render your passport pictures unacceptable:
+Following are some common mistakes that can lead to the rejection of your passport photo:

 These 9 tips will help ensure your passport photo isn’t the downfall of your passport application.